anjijava16/javascript/javascript/runner/html-runner/README.md

-html runner
+javascript html runner
 ============

 ## Running

-> open runner.html in chrome, developer tool, Console to view the result that is "3"
+> open `runner.html` in chrome, developer tool, Console to view the result that is "3"